wirshingh/mitos-hydra-loop/README.md

 2. SAMPLEDIR_BASE="path the base project directory.
 Directory where job file is"

 After the '=' paste the full path to base directory.
 This directory is where the job file is located.
 The results will be located in this directory.

+3. Genetic Code

+After the mitos command flag -c enter the number of the genetic code that will be used for annotation.
+5 (Invertebrate Mitochondrial) is set as default.

+Genetic codes:

+1 The Standard Code

+2 The Vertebrate Mitochondrial Code

+3 The Yeast Mitochondrial Code

+4 The Mold, Protozoan, and Coelenterate Mitochondrial Code and the Mycoplasma/Spiroplasma Code

+5 The Invertebrate Mitochondrial Code

+6 The Ciliate, Dasycladacean and Hexamita Nuclear Code

+9 The Echinoderm and Flatworm Mitochondrial Code

+10 The Euplotid Nuclear Code

+11 The Bacterial, Archaeal and Plant Plastid Code

+12 The Alternative Yeast Nuclear Code

+13 The Ascidian Mitochondrial Code

+14 The Alternative Flatworm Mitochondrial Code

+16 Chlorophycean Mitochondrial Code

+21 Trematode Mitochondrial Code

+22 Scenedesmus obliquus Mitochondrial Code

+23 Thraustochytrium Mitochondrial Code

+24 Pterobranchia Mitochondrial Code

+25 Candidate Division SR1 and Gracilibacteria Code

 After making the changes above, save the job file as 'mitos_loop.job' and submit it on hydra (qsub mitos_loop.job).